squidfunk/mkdocs-material/docs/creating-your-site.md

             }
             ```

-            `yaml.customTags` would be needed if you want to use and configure [Emojis](reference/icons-emojis.md).
+            `yaml.customTags` part will be needed if you want to use and configure [Emojis](reference/icons-emojis.md).

     === "Other"